Achievable logoAchievable logo

 For example: a group of 10 doctors all working in the same hospital contributes $100,000 each into an investment club, and the group invests their $1 million portfolio together.

 New issues are sold at the public offering price (POP).
-You probably remember this term from the Investment Companies chapter.
-Similar to an investor buying a mutual fund, IPOs are purchased at the POP.
+You may remember this term from the Investment Companies chapter.
+Similar to buying a mutual fund, IPO investors purchase shares at the POP.

 The Securities Act of 1933 requires the underwriter to deliver a prospectus to each customer buying the IPO.
-The prospectus contains all the information on the issuer and new issue that was filed in the registration statement, plus the POP.
-The prospectus must be delivered to customers in its original, unaltered form.
-Firms cannot highlight, summarize, or modify a prospectus in any way.
+The prospectus includes the information about the issuer and the new issue that was filed in the registration statement, along with the POP.
+The prospectus must be delivered in its original, unaltered form.
+Firms can’t highlight, summarize, or modify a prospectus in any way.

-The SEC maintains an “access equals delivery” rule, which allows a prospectus to be delivered electronically to investors.
-Issuers comply with this rule by posting prospectuses to the SEC’s Electronic Data Gathering, Analysis, and Retrieval system, better known as EDGAR.
-Investors can simply visit EDGAR to retrieve any prospectus.
-For example, here’s a link to Instacart’s prospectus for the company’s 2023 IPO.
+The SEC maintains an “access equals delivery” rule, which allows a prospectus to be delivered electronically.
+Issuers comply by posting prospectuses to the SEC’s Electronic Data Gathering, Analysis, and Retrieval system, better known as EDGAR.
+Investors can visit EDGAR to retrieve a prospectus.
+For example, here’s Instacart’s prospectus for the company’s 2023 IPO.

 After the issue is sold in the primary market, investors trade it in the secondary market.
-Some IPO customers will be long-term investors, while others may make a quick profit by selling their shares swiftly.
-We’ll learn more about the secondary market in the next chapter.
+Some IPO customers hold shares long term, while others sell quickly to try to lock in a profit.
+We’ll cover the secondary market in the next chapter.

 Key points